-Table of Contents For more information on each professor's research please see the links below.
-Dr. Mauldin He is currently working on incorporating the principles of scientific reasoning as outlined in this book in the education of science journalists.
-Dr. Yarberry Her primary current interest is in the field of chemical education.
-Dr. Meredith He is currently investigating environmental applications of microfluidic paper-based analytical devices and the adaptation of traditional, solutionbased methods of chemical analysis onto paper.
-Biochemistry Dr. Dunlap Her research is on calcium regulated proteins.
-Dr. Isom Her research involves the computational analysis of 3D biomacromolecular structures.
-Dr. Kelley Her research interest is in the field of retinoid metabolism.
-Inorganic Chemistry Dr. Desrochers His research studies the coordination chemistry of metal ions.
-Dr. Massey Her research focuses on making molecules to transform carbon dioxide into an alternative fuel source and developing new methods to improve learning chemistry.
-Dr. Yang His research focuses on the nitrous oxide and carbon dioxide activation and construction of dynamic coordination polymer materials Organic Chemistry Dr. Carter His research interests include investigating the role played by free radical intermediates in the damage of biologically important molecules.
-Dr. Naumiec His research is on the development of drug candidates to treat tropical diseases.
-Dr. Tarkka The goals of his research project are new methods for protein purification and quantification of sulfur-containing amino acids.

-Physical Chemistry Dr. Dooley Her research involves the measurement of aerosol optical properties using pulsed laser cavity ring-down spectroscopy.
-Dr. Long Her research focuses on modeling how DNA interacts with metal nanoparticles using computational methods.
-Dr. Taylor His research focuses on the chemistry of gas phase ions with a variety of small molecules.
+For more inforr nation on each professor's research scroll down to other pages.
+Analytical Chemistry Mauldin He applies atomic absorption spectroscopy (analyzing for trace metals) to environmental, historical, and laboratory waste remediation samples.
+He also works on incorporating the principles of scientific reasoning as outlined in this book in the education of science journalists.
+Yarberry Her primary current interest is in the field of chemical education.
+Qamar He is developing inexpensive microfluidic analytical devices, printed on paper and plastic, to analyze biological samples, like glucose in urine.
+Biochemistry Dunlap Her research is on calcium regulated proteins.
+Some bind calcium directly, others work in tandem with these, regulating functions like muscle contraction and the firing of neurons.
+Isom Her research involves the computational analysis of 3D biomacromolecular structures, especially nucleic acids (RNA, DNA) and proteins.
+Kelley Her research interest is in the field of retinoid (Vitamin A) metabolism and its roll in cellular functions.
+Inorganic Chemistry Desrochers His research studies the coordination chemistry of metal ions.
+The molecules show magnetic properties desirable in small devices.
+Massey Her research develops catalysts that harness sunlight to reduce carbon dioxide to useful molecules, for renewable fuels and industrial manufacturing.
+Yang His research focuses on the nitrous oxide and carbon dioxide activation and construction of dynamic coordination polymer materials Organic Chemistry Carter His research interests include investigating the role played by free radical intermediates in the damage of biologically important molecules.
+Naumiec His research is on the development of drug candidates to treat tropical diseases.
+Tarkka The goals of his research project are new methods for protein purification and quantification of sulfur-containing amino acids.
+Physical Chemistry Dooley Her research involves the measurement of aerosol optical properties using pulsed laser cavity ring-down spectroscopy.
+Long Her research focuses on modeling how DNA interacts with metal nanoparticles using computational methods.
+Taylor His research focuses on the chemistry of gas phase ions with a variety of small molecules.